-The project is consistent with the AP zoning district regulations.
-A winery (as defined in Napa County Code Section 18.20.030) is permitted within the AP Zoning District with the approval of a use permit.
-The proposed project includes the establishment of a 5,000 gallon per year winery within an approximately 244 square foot portion of an existing 463 square foot garage, a visitation program, one employee, and onsite driveway and parking areas.
+The project is consistent with the AW zoning district regulations.
+A winery (as defined in Napa County Code Section 18.20.030) is permitted within the AW Zoning District with the approval of a use permit.
+The proposed project includes the establishment of a 250 gallon per year winery within 821 square feet of an existing structure formerly used as the dairy storefront and retail store, and demolish and replace in-kind of an 862 square foot garage with new 360 square foot outdoor crush pad and work area, a visitation program, one full-time and one part-time employees, 1,200 sf outdoor patio for hospitality, widening the onsite driveway and including parking areas.
 The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.